 This course investigates advanced topics in cryptography.
 It begins with an overview of necessary background in algebra and number theory, private- and public-key cryptosystems, and basic signature schemes.
 The course will cover number theory and basic theory of Galois fields used in cryptography; history of primality algorithms and the polynomial-time test of primality; discrete logarithm based cryptosystems including those based on elliptic curves; interactive protocols including the role of zero-knowledge proofs in authentication; construction of untraceable electronic cash on the net; and quantum cryptography, and one or more of digital watermarking, fingerprinting and stenography.
 Programming will be required.

 A foundations course in data science, emphasizing both concepts and techniques.
 The course provides an overview of data analysis tasks and the associated challenges, spanning data preprocessing, model building, model evaluation, and visualization.
-The major areas of machine learning, such as unsupervised, semi-supervised and supervised learning are covered by data analysis techniques covered include classification, clustering, association analysis, anomaly detection, and statistical testing.
-The course includes a series of programming assignments which will involve implementation of specific techniques on practical datasets from diverse application domains, reinforcing the concepts and techniques covered in lectures.
+The major areas of machine learning, such as unsupervised, semi-supervised and supervised learning are covered by data analysis techniques including classification, clustering, association analysis, anomaly detection, and statistical testing.
+The course includes a series of assignments utilizing practical datasets from diverse application domains, which are designed to reinforce the concepts and techniques covered in lectures.
 A substantial project related to one or more data sets culminates the course.

 Systems Modeling and Optimization